Synap375/WindowGlue/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request (and list yourself as a contributor in Credits).
+Also, if you notice a translation mistake, [please open an Issue](https://github.com/Conxt/WindowGlue/issues)

 ## License